mt-edwards/interpret/interpret.md

 **Advantages**

 - Very intuitive
-- Feature distribution inticates reliability
+- Rug plot inticates reliability
 - No assumption of independence
 - Some heterogeneous effects are revealed
-- Can include partial independence plot
+- Include partial independence plot

 ***